Steve Mills (sports executive): Executive career

 Mills then became Chief operating officer and Sports Business President of Madison Square Garden in 2003.
 His duties at MSG included supervising day-to-day operations, including finances, business strategies of the NBA's New York Knicks, NHL's New York Rangers and the WNBA's New York Liberty.
 All sports related activities were under his jurisdiction, including boxing, college basketball and track & field.

 In 2009, Mills left MSG and joined Magic Johnson Enterprises where he helped create the Athletes & Entertainers Wealth Management Group, LLC (A&E). of which he was a partner.

 On September 26, 2013, the New York Knicks announced Mills would be the executive vice president and general manager of the organization.

 On July 14, 2017, after announcing that Scott Perry would become the Knicks' newest general manager, the Knicks also announced Mills would be the new president of the organization, replacing the role that was previously held by Phil Jackson.
-On February 4, 2020, Mills parted ways with the Knicks.
+On February 4, 2020, Mills parted ways with the Knicks following a 15-36 record for the season.